peerigon/clockodo/README.md

 });
 ```

-It is also possible to create a Clockodo instance with caching.
+It is also possible to create a Clockodo instance with **caching**.
 This means the request responses are cached until a `POST`, `PUT`, `DELETE` or `PATCH` is send to the very same url or the caching time is over.
 The `cacheTime` is given in milliseconds.

 ```js
 const { Clockodo } = require("clockodo");